ajj78732/test/README.md

 We are using a simple python hello world script exposed at port 5000.
 Which we have dockerized at the run time during the Infra creation & deployment.
 At the run time using user data it will install the nginx, docker and deploy the image on the server at port 5000.
 So the application UI can be accessed on the loadbalncer url at http

+Note The automation is done on assumption that the deployment will happen on an ec2 server using IAAC.
+For deploying on k8 the deployment stage can be updated as below.
 For the kuberenetes based setup the using kubeconfig credentials the k8 cluster can be accessed and the given deployment and service manifest files can be executed.
+The logging can be simuntaously enabled using prometheus, graffana on k8 running as a pod